 Our Amended and Restated Bylaws ("Bylaws") permit the Board to fix the size of the Board.
-At the date of this Proxy Statement, our Board is comprised of ten directors, eight of whom are non-employee directors.
-There are nine nominees for election at the Annual Meeting, each to hold office until the 2020 Annual Meeting of Shareholders or until a successor has been duly elected and qualified.
+At the date of this Proxy Statement, our Board is comprised of ten directors, nine of whom are non-employee directors.
+There are ten nominees for election at the Annual Meeting, each to hold office until the 2021 Annual Meeting of Shareholders or until a successor has been duly elected and qualified.
 Each nominee has consented to serve if elected.
-Bruce A. Campbell will not seek reelection to our Board.